akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 ## Reliable Delivery of Messages to Sharded Entity Actors

-If you are interested in ensuring that all messages are guaranteed to be delivered to your entity actors even across restarts, rebalancing operations, or crashes then please see "[Reliable Delivery over Akka.Cluster.Sharding](xref:cluster-sharding-delivery)."
+If you are interested in ensuring that all messages are guaranteed to be delivered to your entity actors even across restarts, re-balancing operations, or crashes then please see "[Reliable Delivery over Akka.Cluster.Sharding](xref:cluster-sharding-delivery)."

 ## Passivation